iltrof/osumapdl/README.md

 The script will also avoid downloading mapsets that have already been downloaded to the best of its ability.

-**Important** if you download both with osu! and bloodcat:
+**Important** if you download both with osu! and chimu:
-There is a slow-ish preparation phase where the script checks which maps are not available on bloodcat.
+There is a slow-ish preparation phase where the script checks which maps are not available on chimu.
 Once that preparation phase is over, the script creates a `.resume` file.
 For example, if your list of maps was called `mapsets.txt`, the script will create